 1. What happens with the moneys when deposited in the guardian's fund?

-The money in the Guardian's Fund is invested with the Public Investment Commission and audited annually.
+Guardian’s Fund is invested with the Public Investment Commission and

 2. What is the position in respect of the payment of interest?

 Interest is payable on amounts paid into the Guardian’s Fund on behalf of

 any minor, persons incapable of managing their own affairs, unborn heirs